 Most of the time people report domestic violence, they have good reason.
 But there are also times when people call in the police even though no one’s committed a crime.
 These calls are unfortunate because they can lead to bigger problems.
 Once the police get involved, the matters not always in your hands or your partner’s.

-At Kammen & Moudy, our attorneys understand that the police don’t always investigate reports of domestic violence as well as they should.
+At Kammen & Moudy, LLC, our attorneys understand that the police don’t always investigate reports of domestic violence as well as they should.
 They may misunderstand a situation or jump to conclusions.
 But their reports and the subsequent charges can dramatically affect your life.
 That’s why we work hard to question every detail, get the full story and make sure you have a fair shot at real justice.